schadenfreude2030/iannwtf-project/README.md

 ### Input
 The artifical neural network receives information about the positions of the bird and of the "first column".
-Note that, "first column" is the nearst column to the bird. x0, y0, x1 and y1 are coordinates to describe a rectangle.
+Note that, "first column" is the nearest column to the bird. x0, y0, x1 and y1 are coordinates to describe a rectangle.

 ```python